GST GST

 Suppliers are turning to unorganized gold markets and illegally importing raw gold due to Tax implementation, despite expectations that it would lead to greater transparency and accountability in this sector.

-CGST Rule 138(14) states that an electronic waybill was not required for the transportation of gold in any form, including jewelry, goldsmith’s wares, and articles (Chapter 71), prior to September 13, 2022.
+CGST Rule 138(14) states that an electronic waybill was not required for the transportation of gold in any form, including jewelry, goldsmith’s wares, and articles (Chapter 71), before September 13, 2022.
 Therefore, gold can be transported without the need for an electronic waybill regardless of whether the recipient or supplier of the gold is registered under GST.

 A separate window for creating electronic waybills for transporting gold, gold jewelry, or precious stones has been made available by the NIC beginning on September 13, 2022, by notifications from the relevant states.